tejeshvaish/CNN-For-Video-Understanding/README.md

-#  Convolutional Network for Video Understanding
+#  Convolutional Neural Network for Video Understanding
 ## SnT Project 2021, Brain Cognitive Society

 This repository contains the code for this project done so far.